Flu - vaccination

 - live in a nursing home or other long-term care facility

-- you have a long-term medical condition – for example, a heart, lung, kidney or neurological disease
+- have a long-term medical condition – for example, a heart, lung, kidney or neurological disease or cancer

 - have a weak immune system – for example, if you have diabetes or you're having chemotherapy